stanman71/Priscilla/README.md

 #### 2.1 Installation

-- create the new folder "/home/pi/python" and copy all files into it
+- create the new folder "/home/pi/smarthome" and copy all files into it

-       >>> mkdir python
+       >>> mkdir smarthome

            FileZilla: